 As a manager, you should stand back during the sprint.
 Cooperate more with the ScrumMaster and Product Owner.
 The team needs to have space.
 As manager of an agile team, you will get an insight into the problems of the team by observation.

 From this observation, ideas on how to streamline product production will emerge.
 In the production this technique is known as Gemba walk – the manager is where the work is.
 It is not uncommon for even such managers that they are in the work field most of their time.
 They observe a work, not people.
 They observe the empty places on the line, unnecessary inventory, machinery, value stream.

 The manager in an agile environment should act in the same way.

 Manager in the agile company replaces command & control style with empowerment & leadership.
 You should try to ensure that teams have:

 - and the possibility to improve mastership.

-The manager in agile company asks a lot.
-Not to hear the answer, but to raise an awareness of those who were asked.
+The manager in the agile company asks a lot.
+Not to hear the answer, but to raise awareness of those who were asked.

 Manager and Scrum Masters

 An important responsibility of the manager is close collaboration with ScrumMasters.
-There should be regular sessions where ScrumMasters and managers identify and remove bottlenecks of teams, identify common patterns, analyze them and implement improvements.
-For transparency, these activities are often tracked on Improvements kanban board.
+There should be regular sessions where ScrumMasters and managers identify and remove bottlenecks of teams, identify common patterns, analyze them, and implement improvements.
+For transparency, these activities are often tracked on the Improvements kanban board.